xyz2023ca/xyz2023ca.github.io/_pages/publications.md

 -	Service allocation with customer returning to the systems

 In terms of methodologies, I combine statistical learning with stochastic control.
-My research inquiries are addressed using a broad spectrum of tools, including dynamic programming, robust optimization, Bayesian statistics, data-driven optimization, decentralized control, and social learning models.
+Specifically, my research inquiries are addressed using a broad spectrum of tools, including dynamic programming, robust optimization, Bayesian statistics, data-driven optimization, decentralized control, and social learning models.
+In the long term, I aim to apply these tools to generate insights into decision-making in complex information-sharing and stochastic environments and provide practical guidelines to improve efficiency in the associated operational settings.

 <div class="working-papers">
     <h2>Working Papers</h2>